benvandenbosch/honk-api/README.md

 **Downgrade the Database**
 If you need to downgrade to a previous version of the database, the command `flask db downgrade` will revert the last migration.

+<a name=venv></a>
 ### Virtual Environment
-<a name=venv></a>
 **Dependencies**

-All of the dependencies for honk-api will live in `dependencies.txt` within the root directory for the project.
+All of the dependencies for honk-api will live in `requirements.txt` within the root directory for the project.

 Developers on Honk API will use Python's `venv` package to manage dependencies within the application.
 Developers must be running Python 3.4 or newer to use this tool.
 In our application, this directory will be called `honkenv`.